 You can view timecode in the Timecode panel.
 To view the Timecode panel, choose Window > Timecode.

-You can view the following in the Timecode panel:
+You can set the following display options in the Timecode panel.